Moero: Reception

 Moero seems to have had a high reputation as a poet in antiquity.
 Antipater of Thessalonica includes her in his list of famous women poets, and Meleager's proem to his Garland refers to her as a "lily", putting her alongside Sappho and Anyte.
-According to Tatian, Cephisodotus, the son of Praxiteles, sculpted her.
+According to an epigram by Christodorus, she was taught poetry by the Muses.
+Tatian reports that Cephisodotus, the son of Praxiteles, sculpted her.
 Two epigrams which refer to Moero, composed by Anyte and Marcus Argentarius, survive in the Greek Anthology, and may be a reworking of a now-lost poem by Moero.

 In the twentieth century, Moero was referenced by the imagist poet H. D. in her poem "Nossis" and novel Palimpsest, and was included in Judy Chicago's Heritage Floor.
+As so little information about Moero and her poems has survived, modern scholarship primarily discusses her alongside better-known Hellenistic women poets.